alisha-dsz/100-days-of-code-python/README.md

 ## 🌐 APIs Used

-Through the projects completed so far, I have started working with external APIs and learning how Python applications can retrieve and process real-world data.
+Through the projects completed so far, I have started working with external APIs and learning how Python applications can retrieve, process, and use real-world data.

 ### ISS Location API